-The Anglo-Saxon Monk takes a look at a thirteenth-century medical recipe for painful and slow urination and decides to give it a miss.
+The Medieval Monk takes a look at a 13th-century medical recipe for painful and slow urination and decides to give it a miss.

-I know that you're abundantly aware of my God-given gift of time-travelling.
-I only mention my transhistoricalness once more because I have a friend and spiritual brother who has a recurring health problem for which he cannot find a cure here in the eleventh century.
+I know that you're all abundantly aware of my God-given gift of time-travelling, but I must mention my transhistoricalness once more.
+This is because I have a friend and spiritual brother who has a recurring health problem for which he cannot find a cure, here in the eleventh century.

-So when just this last week my fellow monk complained to me of his somatic tribulations, the obvious thing was for me to call upon the twenty-first-century experience of my alter ego, Dr Chris Monk.
+So when this last week my brother in Christ complained to me of his somatic tribulations, the obvious thing was for me to call upon the twenty-first-century experience of the other monk of this website, Dr Christopher Monk.
 And so I made polite enquiry of him to ascertain if there was anything in his world that might just do the trick.

-You will soon gather the delicate nature of my fellow monk's condition once you read the recipe through.
-And you will soon comprehend, my blessed readers, that I had no intention whatsoever in carrying out this treatment for my ailing brother.
-I have my limits!
+You will soon gather the delicate nature of my brother's condition once you read the recipe.
+And you will soon comprehend, my blessed readers, that I had no intention whatsoever of carrying out this particular treatment for my ailing brother.
+I do have my limits!

 Contra stranguriam et dysuriam ... or how to tackle slow and painful urination: